-L. Decker Dawson.
+L. DECKER DAWSON.
 Mr. Dawson founded the Company in 1952.
 He served as President of the Company until being elected as Chairman of the Board of Directors and Chief Executive Officer in January, 2001.
 Prior thereto, Mr. Dawson was a geophysicist with Republic Exploration Company, a geophysical company.
-Mr. Dawson served as President of the Society of Exploration Geophysicists (1989-1990) and received its Enterprise Award in 1997.
+Mr. Dawson served as President of the Society of Exploration Geophysicists (1989-1990), received its Enterprise Award in 1997, and was awarded honorary membership in 2002.
 He was Chairman of the Board of Directors of the International Association of Geophysical Contractors (1981).
 He is an honorary life member of such association.
 He was inducted into the Permian Basin Petroleum Museum's Hall of Fame in 1997.

-Stephen C. Jumper.
+STEPHEN C. JUMPER.
 Mr. Jumper, a geophysicist, joined the Company in 1985, was elected Vice President in September 1997, and President, Chief Operating Officer and Director in January, 2001.
 Prior to 1997, Mr. Jumper served the Company as manager of technical services with an emphasis on 3-D processing.
 Mr. Jumper has served the Permian Basin Geophysical Society as Second Vice President (1991), First Vice President (1992), and as President (1993).

-Howell W. Pardue.
+HOWELL W. PARDUE.
 Mr. Pardue joined the Company in 1975 and has served in his present positions since that time.
 Prior thereto, Mr. Pardue was employed in data processing for 17 years by Geosource, Inc. and its predecessor geophysical company.

-C. Ray Tobias.
+C. RAY TOBIAS.
 Mr. Tobias joined the Company in 1990, and was elected Vice President in September 1997 and Executive Vice President and Director in January, 2001.
-Mr. Tobias supervises the maintenance of client relationships and survey cost quotations to client companies.
+Mr. Tobias supervises client relationships and survey cost quotations to clients.
 He is presently serving on the Board of Directors of the International Association of Geophysical Contractors and is Past President of the Permian Basin Geophysical Society.
 Prior to joining the Company, Mr. Tobias was employed by Geo-Search Corporation where he was an operations supervisor.

-Christina W. Hagan.
-Ms. Hagan joined the Company in 1988, and was elected Chief Financial Officer in January 1997 and Vice President in September 1997.
+CHRISTINA W. HAGAN.
+Ms. Hagan joined the Company in 1988, and was elected Chief Financial Officer and Vice President in 1997.
 Prior thereto, Ms. Hagan served the Company as Controller and Treasurer.
 Ms. Hagan is a certified public accountant.

-Edward L. Huff.
+EDWARD L. HUFF.
 Mr. Huff joined the Company in 1956, and was elected Vice President in September 1997.
 Prior thereto, Mr. Huff served as instrument operator, crew manager and field supervisor.
 He has managed the Company's field operations since 1987.

-Frank D. Brown.
+FRANK D. BROWN.
 Mr. Brown, a geophysicist, joined the Company in 1988 and was elected Vice President in January, 2001.
-Mr. Brown is responsible for maintaining client relationships and submitting survey cost quotations as well as providing survey design services to client companies.
+Mr. Brown is responsible for client relationships and submitting survey cost quotations as well as providing survey design services to clients.
 He is a past President of the Permian Basin Geophysical Society and a member of the Society of Exploration Geophysicists Continuing Education Committee.
 Prior to joining the Company, Mr. Brown was employed by Permian Exploration Corporation as a geophysicist responsible for acquisition and interpretation projects.

 K.S.
-Forsdick.
+FORSDICK.
 Mr. Forsdick joined the Company in 1993 and was elected Vice President in January, 2001.
-Mr. Forsdick is responsible for soliciting, designing and bidding seismic surveys for prospective client companies.
+Mr. Forsdick is responsible for soliciting, designing and bidding seismic surveys for prospective clients.
 Prior to joining the Company, Mr. Forsdick was employed by Grant Geophysical Company and Western Geophysical Company and was responsible for marketing and managing land and marine seismic surveys for domestic and international operations.
 He presently serves on the Governmental Affairs Committee of the International Association of Geophysical Contractors.

-Paula G. Waldrop.
+PAULA G. WALDROP.
 Ms. Waldrop joined the Company in 1981 and has served in her present position since 1989.
 Ms. Waldrop supervises administrative operations of the Company.